peterfox1/fsmp-print/fs-macro-panel/README.md

 * Use a translucent filament for the base and silver for the top.
 * Set a filament change to be 0.5mm from the top (4 layers from the top - layer 69 when printing at 0.15mm)

 Designed to be printed either way up.
-They are best printed the right way up with 'ironing' enabled for the top layer.
+They are best printed the right way up for first layer adhesion.

+Print each one individually (or use the individual output option if available) for best results.

 ![](img/square_buttons.png)